 Outside of China, female participation is higher on the funding side than the fundraising side with 22% of funds provided and 17% of funds raised respectively.
 In China, female borrowers account for 40% of both P2P consumer and business lending and over 40% for invoice financing and balance sheet lending.
 Women also comprise 32% of investors on equity-based crowdfunding platforms.

 The regulatory environment for alternative finance across the Asia-Pacific region is diverse and dynamic.

 Whilst some countries such as Singapore and Thailand have preferred to regulate alternative finance within pre-existing regulatory frameworks, others, such as Malaysia, New Zealand, and South Korea, have introduced industry-specific regulation.
 In addition, while the surveyed platforms in New Zealand and Malaysia generally described existing regulation as satisfactory, the platforms in Japan and South Korea were more anxious that regulation is too stringent and Chinese platforms felt regulation was too lenient.

-Between 2013 and 2015, the burgeoning alternative finance industry in the Asia Pacific region has been dominated by the prevalence of marketplace/ peer-to-peer lending models.
+Between 2013 and 2015, marketplace/ peer-to-peer lending models dominate the burgeoning alternative finance industry in the Asia Pacific region.
 Over the last three years, the combined marketplace consumer and business lending accounted for around 60% of the total market volume (China excluded).